-As the head of school asked us to be not only part of their "afternoon support service" but also become a part of their regular morning classes twice a week, we have taken care of two groups in the morning twice a week since late march until the middle of October.
+As the head of school asked us to be not only part of their "afternoon support service" but also become a part of their regular morning classes twice a week, we have taken care of two groups in the morning twice a week since late March until the middle of October.

-In early April we managed to install the water supply in the greenhouse so we could start planting vegetables very early in the season.
-Since early May we also took care of the patches.
+From March till the middle of April we mostly spent our project time in the kitchen cooking meals with all the vegetable we wanted to plant and in the green house where we could start planting vegetables very early in the season.
+Since early May we also took care of the patches outside.

-After the summer holidays the garden team did both: Arranging the new greenhouse for the season 2016 and taking care of their patches, including harvesting the plants and the preparation of meals in the kitchen.
+After the summer holidays the garden team did both: Arranging the greenhouse for the season 2017 and taking care of their patches, including harvesting the plants and the preparation of meals in the kitchen.